By Dr. TRACY MOUNTFORD on Bunion Treatment

 – State-of-the-art medical facilities and superior aftercare support

 The results following minimally invasive bunion surgery are instant.
-You will be required to wear bandages and a specially designed medical black sandal for 1-2 weeks following surgery.
+Patients will be required to wear bandages and a specially designed medical black sandal for 1-2 weeks following surgery.
 You will be able to walk and stand following the operation.
 Patients will then return to the clinic where they will be able to swap the sandal for an appropriate trainer or similar shoe.
 This will then be worn for the next 3 weeks.
-An x-ray image will be taken of the foot after 1-2 months at your follow up appointment, where you will be able to compare your results against the x-ray image taken prior to surgery.
+An x-ray image will be taken of the foot after 1-2 months at your follow-up appointment, where you will be able to compare your results against the x-ray image taken before surgery.

-Thankfully, experts at The Cosmetic Skin Clinic have worked with leading Orthopaedic Consultant Surgeon Dr Andrea Bianchi to introduce an exclusive minimally invasive procedure that treats bunions quickly and effectively.
-Dr Andrea has worked for over 15 years in bunion removal operations and is a renowned orthopaedic expert.
+Thankfully, experts at The Cosmetic Skin Clinic have worked with leading Orthopaedic Consultant Surgeon Mr Andrea Bianchi to provide an exclusive minimally invasive procedure that treats bunions quickly and effectively to our patients.
+Mr Bianchi has worked for over 15 years in bunion removal operations and is a renowned orthopaedic expert.

 More on the cost and the best treatments for bunions, below.
-Click the READ MORE and contact our clinics in London and Buckinghamshire to book an appointment!
+Click the READ MORE and contact our clinic in London to book an appointment!

 The advanced bunion removal procedure is one of the leading bunion solutions in orthopedics.
 The procedure’s impressive success rate of 98% means that it is the best bunion treatment available in the UK today.